-The Clinton Global Initiative University (CGIU) is a University network aimed at engaging students around pressing global challenges in five focus areas:
+The Clinton Global Initiative University (CGIU) is a University network aimed at engaging students around pressing global challenges.

 Check out the experience of the UNIL delegation at the San Francisco meetings.

-Students, either individually or in groups, apply by creating a Commitment to Action (action plan).
+Students, either individually or in groups (max 3 students), apply by creating a Commitment to Action (action plan).
 These commitments should be ideas and actions that address one of the United Nation Sustainable Development Goal (SDGs), social or environmental challenges on campuses, in communities or in different parts of the world at a small or large scale.

-UNIL students whose projects are approved by CGIU can apply for seed funding from UNIL (up to USD 2,000 per project, to distribute equally between expenses of the project and travel costs to join the annual meeting) to take their idea forward.
+UNIL students whose projects are approved both by CGIU and UNIL may also win seed funding from UNIL (up to USD 2,000 per project and meant also to cover travel and housing during the annual conference).

 Projects range from the creation of a soccer ball that generates energy, a post-conflict sports league, a youth nutrition course, an empowerment program for blind and visually-impaired students in Lebanon and many more!
-Since 2008, students have made more than 4,800 Commitments to Action, and more than USD 1 million in funding has been awarded to these commitment-makers.
+Since 2008, more than 11'000 students with a Commitments to Action have been selected and more than USD 4 millions in funding has been awarded to these commitment-makers.

-Applicants must be enrolled with UNIL (bachelor, master of PhD levels) and have sufficient English skills to attend the annual meeting.
+Applicants must be enrolled with UNIL (bachelor, master of PhD levels) and have sufficient English skills to interact in the programme.

 Applicants will be informed directly by CGIU of the result of their application and by UNIL if seed funding is approved.